The Museum and Gardens are open, and free to visit.

 The Horniman is a charity so income gained through commercial activity goes back into running the Horniman.

 We love to see people sketching and drawing in the Horniman.
-If possible, please avoid sitting to sketch in one place if sketching in the Museum, as this makes the area inaccessible to others due to social distancing.
+If possible, please avoid sitting to sketch in one place for long periods if sketching in the Museum, as this makes the area inaccessible to others.

 We would prefer if you used pencils in the Museum, as these are less likely to cause damage to the displays and collections.